 1. Plan for the 100-Year Event Hitting Your Site – Because It Will Hit

 Mother Nature doesn’t play games.
 She rears her head when you least expect it.
 You need to plan for her showing up when you don’t want her to because I guarantee when she get there, she will make your life hell.

 I get a lot of grief from folks who believe that I think too much, that I’m a glass-half-empty kind of guy who just likes to look for problems when there aren’t any.

-Part of becoming a seasoned RE is understanding that the shit is gonna hit YOUR FAN sooner than you think.
+Part of becoming a seasoned RE is understanding that the shyt is gonna hit YOUR FAN sooner than you think.
 If you want to walk around your jobsite smelling roses and looking up at a sunny sky everyday, you picked the wrong profession.
-Shit goes sideways EVERYDAY and you need to be ready for it.
+Things can go goes sideways EVERYDAY and you need to be ready for it.

 Pre-plan.
 Look ahead to the next 3 moves.
 Strategize about what can happen.
 What WILL happen.

 When it comes to lousy weather, understand that no matter who you are or where your job is, water, in some form, is going to try to kick your ass.
 Rain.
 Snow.
 Ice.
 Runoff.
 You are going to have the Mother-of-All-Storms hit your site.
 Are you ready?

 2. Know Your Drainage System Inside & Out